SaiSindhuja197/Azure-Arc-enabled-SQL-Server/getstartpage.md

 ## Objective

-In the hands-on labs, you'll first onboard your on-premises SQL Server instances to Azure Arc, enabling centralized management through the Azure portal.
-The initial exercise covers connecting a general SQL Server, while the second focuses specifically on integrating SQL Server 2012, ensuring compatibility with older versions.
-Finally, you'll create a unified management dashboard, or "single pane of glass," that aggregates monitoring and management capabilities across all your SQL Server instances, providing a streamlined view and control of your entire SQL Server environment.
+Learn to connect standard on-premises SQL Server instances to Azure Arc for centralized management and configure a comprehensive dashboard in Azure Monitor for centralized oversight of all SQL Server instances via Azure Arc.

 1. **Onboard the On-prem SQLServer to Azure Arc-enabled SQL Server:** Connects on-premises SQL Server instances to Azure Arc for centralized management.
 Participants will successfully connect their on-premises SQL Server instances to Azure Arc, enabling centralized management and visibility from the Azure portal.